| What is Partner Services? |

 Yes.
-You may have heard it called Partner Counseling and Referral Services, Partner Notification or Contact Tracing.
+You may have heard it called Partner Notification, Contact Tracing, or Disclosure Assistance Services.

-The Virginia Department of Health protects your health information and will not release it to law enforcement.
-If such information is requested, the health department seeks a protective court order to block its release.
+The Virginia Department of Health protects your health information.
+If such information is requested by law enforcement, the health department will request assistance from the Office of the Attorney General; a court order may be requested prior to release of information, if appropriate.
 The health department takes patient confidentiality very seriously.
-The Disclosure Assistance process will not work unless the Virginia Department of Health protects patient information to the greatest extent possible.
+The Partner Services process will not work unless the Virginia Department of Health protects patient information to the greatest extent possible.

 Health department staff can discuss these concerns with you and help you make a plan, identify support, or obtain referrals for shelters and organizations that specialize in domestic violence.

-No. The health department will protect your information and cannot disclose it to your employer.
+No. The health department will protect your information and will not disclose it to your employer.